CJ Lang boosts profit by 8% and looks ahead with cautious optimism

 With availability issues from some major suppliers, CJ Lang has had to increase its stockholding levels in order to protect its service to its own customers.

-One of the challenges that CJ Lang continues to face is availability from some major suppliers.
+One of the challenges that CJ Lang continues to face is poor availability from some major suppliers.
 “Given our sales growth, given our volume growth, we are urging suppliers to give us the stock because we can sell it.
 We’ll work with them, share our data, but we want the right products at the right time,” said McLean.

 With inbound service levels at 94% (compared to 97.5% pre-pandemic), CJ Lang has had to increase its stockholding levels in order to protect its service to its own customers.